MicrosoftDocs/dynamics365smb-docs/archive/WorkingWithDynamics/how-to-copy-and-paste-rows.md

 ---
     title: How to Copy and Paste Rows | Microsoft Docs
-    description: You can use the shortcut menu to copy and paste rows from Finance and Operations, Business edition to save time entering data.
+    description: You can use the shortcut menu to copy and paste rows from Business Central to save time entering data.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP